mattmakai/fullstackpython.com/source/content/pages/02-learning-programming/06-enterprise-python.markdown

 enterprise software leads to large budgets and extreme scrutiny by non-technical members of an organization.
-Typically those non-technical people place irrational emphasis on the choice of programming language and frameworks when otherwise they should not make technical deisgn decisions.
+Typically those non-technical people place irrational emphasis on the choice of programming language and frameworks when otherwise they should not make technical design decisions.

 ## Why are there misconceptions about Python in enterprise environments?